Right to sit in the United States: Illinois

 Illinois enacted a suitable seating law for women workers in 1901.
 In 1909, Illinois's law stated that "every person, firm or corporation employing females in any factory, mercantile establishment, mill or workshop in this State, shall provide a reasonable number of suitable seats for the use of such female employé [s], and shall permit the use of such seats by them when they are not necessarily engaged in the active duties for which they are employed..."
 The law was later repealed.
 According to a 1965 report, Illinois had no suitable seating law in that year.

 In 1922, the Municipal Code of Chicago included a provision for suitable seating for women workers.

 The Right to Sit at Work Act was introduced into the Illinois House of Representatives on 6 February 2025 as HB3249.
 The bill was submitted to the clerk by Representative Lilian Jiménez.
 In April, 2025, the bill failed to advance in the House prior to the third reading deadline.
+In the 2026 legislative session, the bill became eligible for a second reading and was approved by the Illinois House Labor and Commerce Committee and the Illinois House Rules Committee.
+An amendment to the bill was sent to the Labor and Commerce Committee.